juztinlazaro/nest-auth-api-starterkit/README.md

-# NEST NODEJS STARTER KIT
+# NEST AUTHENTICATION STARTER KIT

 - before im starting an API or a services one of my best practice is to create a `UML (Unified Modeling language)`
 - after UML flow chat